Addiction is a primary, chronic, neurobiologic disease with genetic, psychosocial, and environmental factors influencing its…

 The current opioid crisis in British Columbia has resulted in catastrophic strains on the health care system and a devastating surge in drug overdose deaths in the province.
 A recent report from the BC Coroners Service revealed that so far this year, there were on average approximately 128 drug overdose deaths per month, a number which five years ago was only 22.
 In May 2017 alone, there were roughly 4.2 deaths per day due to drug overdose deaths, a 158 percent increase from May 2016.

-In response to this tragic epidemic, the provincial government recently announced the creation of a brand-new Ministry of Mental Health and Addictions.
+In response to this tragic epidemic, the provincial government recently announced the creation of a brand-new Ministry of Mental Health and Addiction.
 While full details have yet to be unveiled, according to the NDP election platform, this new department will work towards improving the current mental health system by providing access to a wide range of evidence-based treatment, investing in early prevention and enhancing supports post-detox, among other initiatives.

 Effective Opioid Addiction Treatment